dongliang3571/Database-Notes/README.md

 Notice that above example use `CREATE FUNCTION` rather than `CREATE PROCEDURE`.

+Function must have a `RETURN` type, and the function body must contain a `RETURN` value statement.

 You can't mix in stored procedures with ordinary SQL, whilst with stored function you can. e.g. `SELECT get_foo(myColumn) FROM  mytable` is **NOT** valid if `get_foo()` is a **procedure**, but you can do that if `get_foo()` is a **function**.
 The price is that functions have more limitations than a procedure.

+### Procedure Parameters

+**Each parameter is an IN parameter by default.** To specify otherwise for a parameter, use the keyword OUT or INOUT before the parameter name.

+**Note:** Specifying a parameter as IN, OUT, or INOUT is valid only for a PROCEDURE.
+For a FUNCTION, parameters are always regarded as IN parameters.

+1. An `IN` parameter passes a value into a procedure.
+The procedure might modify the value, but the modification is not visible to the caller when the procedure returns.
+2. An `OUT` parameter passes a value from the procedure back to the caller. **Its initial value is `NULL` within the procedure**, and its value is visible to the caller when the procedure returns.
+3. An `INOUT` parameter is initialized by the caller, can be modified by the procedure, and any change made by the procedure is visible to the caller when the procedure returns.

 ```sql
 DELIMITER //